Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices

-We experimentally study the EIT cooling dynamics with the optimized relative detuning, $\Delta_{\rm d}-\Delta_{\rm p}$, by measuring the mean phonon number $\bar n$ at various cooling duration $\tau_{\rm EIT}$, as indicated in Fig.\ref{fig:speed} (b).
-We measure $\bar n$ by fitting the blue sideband transitions, which are shown in Fig.\ref{fig:speed} (c) before and (d) after EIT cooling.
-Without EIT cooling, the blue sideband transition decays fast due to the various excitation on different vibrational modes with different Rabi frequencies.
-The minimum value of $\bar n_{\min}$=0.06 reached by EIT cooling shown in Fig.\ref{fig:speed} (d) demonstrates a near ground state cooling similar to the sideband cooling.
-The $1/e$ cooling time $\tau_{\rm cool}=1/\gamma_{\rm cool}$, where $\gamma_{\rm cool}$ is cooling rate, is 25 $\mu$s.
-The duration of 200 $\mu$s is sufficient to reach the ground state.
+We experimentally study double-EIT cooling dynamics, with relative detuning $\Delta_{\rm p}-\Delta_{\rm d}=4.55\rm{MHz}$, by measuring the mean occupation number $\bar n$ at various cooling duration $\tau_{\rm EIT}$, as indicated in Fig.\ref{fig:speed} (b).
+The mean vibrational number $\bar n$ is measured by fitting the blue-sideband transitions, which are shown in Fig.\ref{fig:speed} (c) before and (d) after EIT cooling.
+Without EIT cooling, oscillations on the blue-sideband transition decay fast due to various excitations on different vibrational number states with different Rabi frequencies.
+As shown in Fig.\ref{fig:speed} (d), the minimum value of $\bar n_{\min}=0.06(\pm 0.059)$ of EIT cooling demonstrates a near ground-state cooling similar to sideband cooling.
+The $1/e$ cooling time $\tau_{\rm cool}=1/\gamma_{\rm cool}$, where $\gamma_{\rm cool}$ is cooling rate, is $30(\pm 1.6)\mu$s.
+A duration of 200 $\mu$s is sufficient to reach ground state.

-The optimal cooling condition and cooling range of the double-EIT are studied by changing the relative detuning of the EIT beams.
-The efficiency of the EIT cooling is determined by the ratio of absorption strengths between red-sideband and blue-sideband transitions, as shown in Fig. \ref{fig:setup}(b), which is controlled by the detuning of the driving beam $\Delta_{\rm d}$ in our experiment.

-We observe the optimal detuning $(\Delta_{\rm p}-\Delta_{\rm d})/(2\pi)$ for the EIT cooling locates at 4.55 MHz.
-This value is in good agreement with the predicted value of 4.57 MHz, which can be calculated by $\delta_{B}+\delta_{\rm DR}-\nu$, where $\delta_{\rm DR}$= (2$\pi$) 2.31 MHz is dressed-state ac Stark shift [Appendix B, C].
-We also performed a numerical simulation of the cooling range, including the heating rate of 0.67 quanta/ms of the trap.
-The average phonon number from the simulation are indicated as solid line in Fig.\ref{fig:speed} (e) and are in good agreement with our experimental results.
+By changing the frequency difference between the EIT beams, we determine the cooling range and the optimal detuning for double-EIT cooling.
+The efficiency of EIT cooling is determined by the ratio of absorption strengths between red-sideband and blue-sideband transitions, as shown in Fig. \ref{fig:setup}(b), which is controlled by the detuning of the driving beam $\Delta_{\rm d}$ in our experiment.
+The optimal detuning $(\Delta_{\rm p}-\Delta_{\rm d})/(2\pi)$ for double-EIT cooling locates at 4.55 MHz.
+This value is in accordance with the predicted value of 4.57 MHz, which can be calculated by $\delta_{\rm B}+\delta_{\rm DR}-\nu$, where $\delta_{\rm DR}$= (2$\pi$) 2.31 MHz is dressed-state ac Stark shift \cite{supple}.
+Numerical simulations are performed to assess the experimental results, including a heating rate of $0.67\rm{ms}^{-1}$ along the transverse direction.
+The solid line in Fig.\ref{fig:speed} (e) indicates the simulated average phonon numbers, which match the experimental results fairly well.